OpenResty XRay™ On-Premise Deployment on Azure Kubernetes Service

 $ kubectl apply -f aks-kubernetes-pods.yml

-There is no need to delete the old PVCs or the corresponding PVs.
-Because the PV is RWO (Read-Write-Once) attributed, if the PVC is deleted, the PV will also need to be deleted and then re-built (this does not affect data that has already been persisted).
+During the upgrade, there is no need to delete the old PVCs and their corresponding PVs.
+Because the PV has the RWO (Read-Write-Once) attribute, if the PVC is deleted, the corresponding PV also needs to be deleted and then recreated (this will not affect the already persisted data).